AtulSinghArora/QR/_/README.md

 <!-- <img align="right" src ="https://user-images.githubusercontent.com/2003122/210131194-0be951ce-4312-44e6-92fc-c8ad91bfa46e.jpeg" width=190 /> -->

-I am a researcher at IIIT Hyderabad, India.
+I am a researcher, currently at IIIT Hyderabad, India, working as an Assistant Professor.
 I am fascinated by the emergence of physical insight from the application of quantum mechanics to solving computational or cryptographic tasks.
 I was initially drawn to the field by the possibility of having information theoretic security in certain cryptographic settings (e.g. key distribution, coin flipping).
 Currently, I am excited by the prospect of understanding and testing various aspects of quantum physics under computational assumptions.

 <sub> [ atul.singh.arora@gmail.com | atul.arora@iiit.ac.in ] </sub>